-We provide fire suppression, basic life saving emergency medical assistance, transport to hospitals, recruit training, mutual aid to area fire departments, wildland fire fighting, water rescue, disaster support, fire inspections, home safety checks, individual and community assistance; fire, medical, home and personal safety education to adults and youth; community event participation and support.
-We have well trained and motivated leadership and staff, well maintained equipment, and excellent response times of normally 5 minutes or less.
-We support local activities and maintain a strong connection and spirit of cooperation with our citizens.
+We provide fire suppression, basic life-saving emergency medical assistance, transport to hospitals, mutual aid to area fire departments, wildland fire-fighting, water rescue, disaster support, fire inspections, home safety checks, training of recruits and individual and community assistance.
+We engage with the community to provide fire, medical, home and personal safety education to adults and youth as well as participate in community events.
+We have well-trained and motivated leadership and staff, well maintained equipment, and excellent response times of normally five minutes or less.